-So far this season, they have beaten Oldham Athletic, Grimsby Town, Bradford City, Cambridge United, Colchester United, Salford City, Crawley Town and Morecambe, they have drawn with Walsall, Carlisle United, Stevenage and Mansfield while they have lost to Port Vale, Newport County and Exeter City.
-In the cups, they beat Charlton Athletic on penalties before losing to Bournemouth via the same method in the EFL Cup whilst they top their EFL Trophy group after wins against Southampton Under-21s and Coventry City (pens) in a group that also contains Walsall.
-They play Billericay Town in the FA Cup first round in a couple of weeks.
+So far this season, they have beaten Oldham Athletic, Grimsby Town, Bradford City, Cambridge United, Colchester United, Salford City, Crawley Town, Morecambe, Cheltenham Town and Leyton Orient, they have drawn with Walsall, Carlisle United, Stevenage and Mansfield Town while they have lost to Port Vale, Newport County, Exeter City and Plymouth Argyle.

 Over the summer, Forest Green have signed 14 players over the summer, 10 of which are permanent signings and 4 season-long loans while letting 14 leave the club permanently.
 Arriving at the club are goalkeepers Adam Smith and Joe Wollacott (loan), defenders Matt Mills, Liam Kitching and Dominic Bernard, midfielders Ebou Adams, Kevin Dawson, Elliott Frear, James Morton and Kyle Taylor (the last 2 on loan) and forwards Taylor Allen, Aaron Collins, Mathew Stevens and loanee Jack Aitchison.